Privatized Banking – Life Insurance Loans and Why We Use Them

 But no one drives their car 24/7.
 Between driving excursions, you want a safe, reliable garage to park your car.

-When planning the trajectory of your financial life, the first question to ask yourself is this: where will you store your money?
-The next question is: how will you access the money when you need it?
+The same goes for your money.
+You need a safe, reliable place to park your capital between investments, where it also gets the most benefits – preferably one that also offers a safe compound interest growth strategy.When planning the trajectory of your financial life, the first question to ask yourself is where you will store your money.
+The next question is how you will access the money when you need it.

 How Life Insurance Increases Your Liquidity

-Now that you’re determined to find the best place to store your money between investments, let’s evaluate how a life insurance policy increases your liquidity.
+Now that you’re determined to find the best place to store your money between investments, let’s evaluate how a life insurance policy increases liquidity.

-To further think this through, here’s a comparison of other savings vehicles you might consider.
-Note: most other financial products would negatively affect your liquidity and your ability to use your money.
+One of the major advantages of whole life insurance is that it provides access to liquidity without interrupting growth.To further think this through, here’s a comparison of other savings vehicles you might consider.
+Note: most other financial products would negatively affect your liquidity and ability to use your money.

 Three Parts of a Whole Life Insurance Contract